Ormeau railway station

-Ormeau railway station is located on the Gold Coast line in Queensland, Australia.
-Despite the name, it serves the Gold Coast suburb of Pimpama.
+Ormeau is a railway station operated by Queensland Rail on the Varsity Lakes line.
+It opened on 25 February 1996 and serves the Gold Coast suburbs of Pimpama and Ormeau.
+It is a ground level station, featuring an island platform with two faces.

 History

 Ormeau station opened on 25 February 1996 when the Gold Coast line opened from Beenleigh to Helensvale.
 It was the only station on the Gold Coast line with side platforms until when Pimpama opened.

 Services

 Ormeau is served by Gold Coast line services from Varsity Lakes to Bowen Hills, Doomben and Brisbane Domestic Airport.